Skip to content

 Share

 Dark Arts Coffee sits on Rosina Street in Homerton, an east London neighbourhood in Hackney reached most easily by the Overground rather than a central shopping street.
-This is the brand's HQ rather than a soft cafe room: the official locations page describes Rosina Street as home to the takeout espresso bar, roasting, quality control, and production operations, so the best visit is focused on what is in the cup and what you can take home.
+This is the brand's HQ rather than a soft cafe room: Rosina Street is home to the takeout espresso bar, roasting, quality control, and production operations, so the best visit is focused on what is in the cup and what you can take home.

 Go when you want a quick, coffee-first stop with a roastery pulse: batch brew or espresso at the counter, a bag of beans if something on the shelf fits your brewing, and enough time to ask what is tasting good.
-It is not the old I Will Kill Again brunch setup, and current listings repeatedly frame Rosina Street as takeaway-led, so this is a shortlist pick for coffee people rather than a long sit.
+It is not the old I Will Kill Again brunch setup.
+Rosina Street is takeaway-led, so this is a shortlist pick for coffee people rather than a long sit.

 Coffee style